echocat/golang-kata-1/README.md

 ##### How to run your tests?

 1. By IDE:<br/>
-   Just click with right mouse on the root of your project tree and click on then on _Run all tests_ or _Debug all tests_.
+   Just click with the right mouse on the root of your project tree and click on then on _Run all tests_ or _Debug all tests_.
 2. By command line:
    ```bash